 Part 1 of Form 941

 • 1.
 Enter the number of employees on your payroll for the quarter.
 Payroll includes wages, tips, commissions, and employee bonuses.
-Be sure to include the payroll periods of June 12 (if you are filling this out for the second quarter of 2021), September 12 (for the third quarter), and December 12 (for the fourth quarter).
+Be sure to include the payroll periods of March 12 (if you are filling this out for the first quarter of 2024), June 12 (for the second quarter), September 12 (for the third quarter), and December 12 (for the fourth quarter).
 Don’t include employees whom you didn’t pay during the quarter.

 • 2.
 Enter the total wages, tips, sick pay, commissions, and bonuses paid to all your employees during the filing period.